 - to transfer information to any entity which may acquire rights in us.

 The personal information that you provide will be retained by us in accordance with applicable laws and our internal Retention Policy.
 However, we will take reasonable steps to destroy or de-identify personal information we hold if it is no longer needed for the purposes set out above.
-We will only hold your personal information on our systems for as long as is necessary for the relevant purposes for which it was collected.
+We will only hold your personal information on our systems for up to 15 years in accordance with our regulators guidelines (The Royal Institution of Chartered Surveyors) and for the relevant purposes for which it was collected.
 A copy of our Retention Policy is available on request.

 Where you are a job applicant we will keep the information we receive about you throughout the recruitment process and for a period of six months after completion of the process.
 If you have not commenced employment with us we will then remove your information (or de-identify it) where we have not received any query or challenge which is outstanding.
 We will retain it if needed to deal with any outstanding query or challenge to the process.
 Where you become our employee we will keep your information where relevant to your employment and this will become part of your employment records.